 - 1) The Veterinary Authority of a country in which an infected zone was located shall inform the Headquarters when this zone is free from the disease, infection or infestation. - 2) An infected zone for a particular disease, infection or infestation shall be considered as such until a period exceeding the infective period specified in the Terrestrial Code has elapsed after the last reported case, and when full prophylactic and appropriate animal health measures have been applied to prevent possible reappearance or spread of the disease, infection or infestation.
-These measures will be found in detail in the various chapters of Volume II of the Terrestrial Code. - 3) A Member Country may be considered to regain freedom from a specific disease, infection or infestation when all conditions given in the relevant chapters of the Terrestrial Code have been fulfilled. - 4) The Veterinary Authority of a Member Country which sets up one or several free zones shall inform the Headquarters giving necessary details, including the criteria on which the free status is based, the requirements for maintaining the status and indicating clearly the location of the zones on a map of the territory of the Member Country.
+These measures will be found in detail in the various chapters of Volume II of the Terrestrial Code. - 3) A Member Country may be considered to regain freedom from a specific disease, infection or infestation when all relevant conditions given in the Terrestrial Code have been fulfilled. - 4) The Veterinary Authority of a Member Country which sets up one or several free zones shall inform the Headquarters giving necessary details, including the criteria on which the free status is based, the requirements for maintaining the status and indicating clearly the location of the zones on a map of the territory of the Member Country.

-1) The Headquarters shall communicate by e-mail or World Animal Health Information Database (WAHID) to Veterinary Authorities all notifications received as provided in Articles 1.1.2. to 1.1.4. and other relevant information.
+- 1) Although Member Countries are only required to notify listed diseases, infections and infestation and emerging diseases, they are encouraged to inform the OIE of other important animal health events. - 2) The Headquarters shall communicate by e-mail or World Animal Health Information Database (WAHID) to Veterinary Authorities all notifications received as provided in Articles 1.1.2. to 1.1.5. and other relevant information.

-CRITERIA FOR THE INCLUSION OF DISEASES, INFECTIONS AND INFESTATIONS ON THE OIE LIST
+CRITERIA FOR THE INCLUSION OF DISEASES, INFECTIONS AND INFESTATIONS IN THE OIE LIST